Appsilon/box.lsp/README.md

 ## How to use

-1. Copy the contents of `Rprofile.R` to your project's `.Rprofile`.
+1. Copy the contents of `inst/Rprofile.R` to your project's `.Rprofile`.
 2. Restart the R session to load `.Rprofile`.

 ## How to develop